FalconSage/SageType/README.md

 # Sage
  S A G E  helps you develop JavaScript applications in the browser.
+There are still many bugs and it is in active updates stage.

 ## Key Features
 1. Lightweight.